Vibrant Places Program2024-10-22T16:59:36+00:00

 Springwood Avenue Heritage Walk – Asbury Park

-This project has been awarded Vibrant Places Program technical assistance to create a cultural heritage walk along Springwood Avenue in The West Side of the City of Asbury Park.
+Through this project, Vibrant Places Program creating a virtual cultural heritage walk along Springwood Avenue in The West Side of the City of Asbury Park.
 The purpose of this project is to assist with enhancing and showcasing the West Side’s identity and cultural history, especially the local, vibrant Black History of the area.
 The project team will assist with curating content for the walk, planning the location of sites, and public participation and engagement.
 Project partners include the nonprofit Interfaith Neighbors, the City of Asbury Park, Asbury Park African-American Music Project (AP-AMP), Westside Citizens United (WSCU), Asbury Park Museum and the Asbury Park Historical Society, and the Communications Department of Monmouth University.
+Visit the Hertiage Walk here: https://storymaps.arcgis.com/collections/61597715713048ecae8743cbfa208476

 Together North Jersey (TNJ), with support from the New Jersey Department of Community Affairs, worked to support the City of Lambertville in developing a walking tour and Storymap called Flowing Together.
 The AR walking tour includes visualizations to depict the impacts of climate change and flooding events on the City of Lambertville from a historic and future-oriented perspective.
 The StoryMap tells the story of the Lambertville community, their life in a flood plain, and their resiliency in the light of climate change.
 The content includes photographic renderings, videos, interviews, and other multimedia experiences brought to the participant via mobile phone integration or ArcGIS StoryMaps.
 This study aimed to raise awareness of local ecological connections and to activate community involvement in the process of resiliency planning.